Writer Photo

 They do this to seek redemption for their sins.
 Wrapped in yards of vermillion cloth often stained red with blood.

-Types of festivals in India Thousands of devotees gather in the Sree Kurumba Kavu Kodungalloor temple to sing and chant and cheer the Goddess Kali (Photo Credit – Subin Sailendran)
+The Festival of the Oracles - Kodungalloor Bharani Thousands of devotees gather in the Sree Kurumba Kavu Kodungalloor temple to sing and chant, and cheer the Goddess Kali (Photo Credit – Subin Sailendran)

 The festival of oracles